All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does the estimator work for compounded semaglutide?

 Yes.
-Compounded semaglutide contains the same active ingredient and follows the same pharmacokinetic profile.
+Compounded semaglutide contains compounded formulations of the active ingredient and follows the same pharmacokinetic profile.
 The half-life and absorption characteristics are consistent regardless of whether the medication comes from a brand manufacturer or a licensed compounding pharmacy.

 How long until my medication reaches steady state?

 Steady state takes about 4 to 5 half-lives.
-For semaglutide, that is roughly 4 to 5 weeks at a consistent dose.
-For tirzepatide, it is about 3 to 4 weeks.
+For semaglutide, that's roughly 4 to 5 weeks at a consistent dose.
+For tirzepatide, it's about 3 to 4 weeks.
 Each time you change doses during titration, the clock resets for the new steady state.

 Should I adjust my injection day based on the level estimator?